Note: The information below is outdated and relates to a discontinued app.

 - “Create Shots” will allow the app to create new Shots in the Shotgun project when checked.
 If it’s unchecked, the app will ignore any new Shots in the import.

-- “Template” will use the specified task template when the app creates new Shots.
+- “Template” will use the specified task template when creating new Shots.

 - “Update Shot Fields” allows you to check which fields on Shots you want the app to update during import.

 How is this app different from the Import Cut app?